rmurphey/blog-octopress/source/_posts/2012-03-11-thoughts-on-a-very-small-project-with-backbone-and-backbone-boilerplate.markdown

 setting up a development server.
 It also included some great inline docs that helped me get my bearings with Backbone.

-There are a couple of ways I thik the boilerplate could be improved, and I'd be curious for others' opinions:
+There are a couple of ways I think the boilerplate could be improved, and I'd be curious for others' opinions:

 - The sample app includes the concept of "modules," which seem to be a single